minecraftforum/rules-archive/rules/support/rules.markdown

 * __Do not request support for cracked servers and/or cracked clients__

     We do not support the use of cracked clients or cracked servers, and therefore will not allow people to request technical support for a cracked client/server.
+Support will also not be provided for offline servers.

 * __Do not participate in OS/Platform/Browser wars__